dart-lang/site-www/src/resources/dart-3-migration.md

 This is a [*versioned* change](#unversioned-vs-versioned-changes), that only applies to language version 3.0 or later.

+#### `dart:async`

+* The following declarations can only be implemented, not extended:

+  - `StreamConsumer`
+  - `StreamIterator`
+  - `StreamTransformer`
+  - `MultiStreamController`

+  None of these declarations contained any implementation to inherit.
+  They are marked as `interface` to signify that they are only intended as interfaces.

 #### `dart:core`

 * The `Function` type can no longer be implemented, extended or mixed in.